-For Study 1a items 1 and 2, Study 1b, and Study 3, the Mann-Whitney U tests indicated support for differing probability judgments between the case-prime and class-prime conditions, yet with no support for differences in Study 1a item 3.

-Welch’s t-tests showed support for higher probability judgments in the case-prime condition compared to the class-prime condition Study 1a item 1 and Study 3, where the ignorance priors under the case formulation were higher than those under the class formulation.
-For Study 1b, the t-test showed lower probability judgments in the case-prime condition compared to the class-prime condition, where the ignorance priors under the case formulation were lower than those under the class formulation (Table 9).
-Welch’s t-tests failed to find support for an effect of condition on probability evaluation in Study 1a items 2 and 3.
+Our Mann-Whitney U tests revealed differing probability judgments between the two conditions in the expected direction, except for Study 1a item 3 (business), which showed no support for differences.
+Our Welch’s t-tests found similar results, yet with no support for Study 1a item 2 (sports).
+We found higher probability judgments in the case-prime condition compared to the class-prime condition for Study 1a item 1 (weather) and Study 3 (offer), where the ignorance priors under the case formulation were higher than those under the class formulation.
+However, in Study 1b, as expected, we identified lower probability judgments in the case-prime condition compared to the class-prime condition, where the ignorance priors under the case formulation were lower than those under the class formulation (see Table 9 and the lower panel of Table 10).

-We also examined the proportions of responses aligned with ignorance priors across different conditions and items (Table 11).
-Responses falling within ±5% of the ignorance prior were considered influenced by partition priming.
-We performed a series of chi-squared tests comparing the proportions of case-primed and class-primed responses in the two experimental conditions (Table 12).
-Our results demonstrated the varying influence of priming conditions on responses' alignment with ignorance priors across the different scenarios.

-We conducted chi-squared tests and in Studies 1a Q1 and 1b found support for greater proportions of both case-primed and class-primed responses in the respective conditions, with higher proportion of case-primed responses in the case condition and a greater proportion of class-primed responses in the class condition.
-In Studies 1a Q2 and 3, we only found support for the class-primed responses.
-We found no support for Study 1a Q3 in both types of responses.

 Table 9 Study 1a, b, and 3: Descriptive statistics of probability estimation of “happen” target events